WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 caller, i.e., the exception escapes the current function.
 If the immediate is greater than or equal to the number of block nesting including the implicit function-level block, it is a validation failure.
-In this example, any number equal to or greater than 2 is now allowed.
+In this example, any number equal to or greater than 2 is not allowed.

 The below is an example that includes all the cases explained.
 The numbers within `()` after `delegate`s are the label operands in immediate values.